gruntwork-io/boilerplate/README.md

     output-folder: ../another/arbitrary/output/folder
 ```

+In this example, `before-dependency` and `after-dependency` are both included in the `dependencies` configuration.
-In this example, `before-dependency` is processed first, followed by `example-dependency` and finally
+`before-dependency` is processed first, followed by `example-dependency` and finally `after-dependency`.
+Hooks follow
-`after-dependency`.
-Hooks follow this same convention.
+this same convention.

 Note that included files can themselves include files.